SilvioWeging/kASA_snakemake/README.md

 ### benchmark

-This is the main benchmarking pipeline which will evaluate time and memory consumption as well as sensitivity and precision.
+This is the main benchmarking pipeline which will evaluate time and memory consumption as well as sensitivity, precision, MCC, and F1 score.

 It downloads genomes given inside the content file, creates indices for every tool from them, and randomly generates and mutates reads out of these genomes.
 Finally, it measures how many of these reads can be re-identified by every tool and computes the sensitivity and precision from this.